-The Corridor Pointscan™ system creates an accurate survey of level crossings for users to better understand inherent risks.
+The Cordel Pointscan™ system creates an accurate survey of level crossings for users to better understand inherent risks.
 The point cloud created through the platform can help ensure that all possible viewpoints are assessed for visual impairment.

 This survey is achieved while mounted on in-service vehicles travelling at line speed rather than being conducted by on-site survey teams, resulting in significant cost savings and increased inspection frequency.

 When paired with the Dashscan™, data form level crossings can identify potholes, cracks, rubbing marks, rust spots on rail webs, and flangeway clearances.